metio/terraform-provider-k8s/docs/data-sources/control_k8ssandra_io_cassandra_task_v1alpha1_manifest.md

 Optional:

 - `concurrency_policy` (String) Specifics if this task can be run concurrently with other active tasks.
-Valid values are:- 'Allow': allows multiple Tasks to run concurrently on Cassandra cluster- 'Forbid' (default): only a single task is executed at onceThe 'Allow' property is only valid if all the other active Tasks have 'Allow' as well.
+Valid values are: - 'Allow': allows multiple Tasks to run concurrently on Cassandra cluster - 'Forbid' (default): only a single task is executed at once The 'Allow' property is only valid if all the other active Tasks have 'Allow' as well.
 - `datacenter` (Attributes) Which datacenter this task is targetting.
-Note, this must be a datacenter which the current cass-operatorcan access (see [below for nested schema](#nestedatt--spec--datacenter))
+Note, this must be a datacenter which the current cass-operator can access (see [below for nested schema](#nestedatt--spec--datacenter))
 - `jobs` (Attributes List) Jobs defines the jobs this task will execute (and their order) (see [below for nested schema](#nestedatt--spec--jobs))
 - `restart_policy` (String) RestartPolicy indicates the behavior n case of failure.
 Default is Never.
 - `scheduled_time` (String) ScheduledTime indicates the earliest possible time this task is executed.
-This does not necessarilyequal to the time it is actually executed (if other tasks are blocking for example).
-If not set,the task will be executed immediately.
+This does not necessarily equal to the time it is actually executed (if other tasks are blocking for example).
+If not set, the task will be executed immediately.
 - `ttl_seconds_after_finished` (Number) TTLSecondsAfterFinished defines how long the completed job will kept before being cleaned up.
-If set to 0the task will not be cleaned up by the cass-operator.
+If set to 0 the task will not be cleaned up by the cass-operator.
 If unset, the default time (86400s) is used.

 <a id="nestedatt--spec--datacenter"></a>
 ### Nested Schema for `spec.datacenter`